phytec/doc-bsp-yocto/CONTRIBUTING.rst

    into e.g. one per section)

 -  Improve quality control for manuals.
-Due to the nature of contributing content on GitHub, at least 2 other people need to approve a pull request and thus approve the content being added to a manual.
+Due to the nature of contributing content on GitHub, at least 1 other person need to approve a pull request and thus approve the content being added to a manual.